Dwaddle26/EncryptNotes/README.md

 # Project1*
 Short Project Description*:
-This is will the base for which we create our project on.
-It will be updated, added too and Revised as we continue along the process.
-Towards the final product.
+This will be the base on which we create our project.
+It will be updated, added to, and revised as we continue along the process towards the final product.

 Members:
 [Kaden	Roof]	kr270437@my.stchas.edu,	Developer